 WHO IS ELIGIBLE?

 Undergraduates: Sophomores, juniors, and seniors with declared majors or minors in English are invited to apply.
 Candidates must have completed a minimum of four classes in English literature by the Spring semester of the application year (courses taken to fulfill the College writing requirement do not count).
 Applicants should have an overall GPA of at least 3.3, with an in-major GPA of 3.5 or above.

 Graduate students and Faculty members are also invited to apply.

 2018 APPLICATION CYCLE

-Applications for the 2018 cycle are now open, and due no later than March 16 at 3:00pm.
+Applications for the 2018 cycle are now open, and due no later than, March 23 at noon.
 Applications must be complete and submitted directly to the English Department Office, Fisher-Bennett Hall, room 127, by the deadline, or they will not be considered.